ESGF/esgfpy-solr/README.md

 This module has no dependencies except for those already contained in a standard Python installation.

-Behind the scenes, the module parses the metadata update instructions provided by the user, and encodes them in an XML document that follows the Solr specificiation for tomic updates, then sends this XML document to the Solr server.
+Behind the scenes, the module parses the metadata update instructions provided by the user, and encodes them in an XML document that follows the Solr specificiation for atomic updates, then sends it to the Solr server for processing.

 ## Quick Start